 But who are or were these believers to themselves in the complex arena that is Cameroon, in their quest to build a New Cameroon, in the crazy world of geo-politics where right becomes a wrong if it does not suit the interests of the powers that be?

 They are/were Cameroonian nationalists.
 Some historians even call these supporters of the historic UPC, OK, KNDP and SDF of 1990-1997, radical nationalists.
 True, theirs was an unusual nationalism that involved bringing together a diverse people (linguistically, religious-wise, ethnic-wise and even racial-wise) for a vision to build a better society that would be a microcosm for the rest of Africa; theirs was an unusual nationalism that showed the way forward to other diverse communities, for other countries, for Africa and for the world at large.
-Theirs was the nationalism for the future—an inclusive nationalism that even supersedes patriotism, a unifying form of socio-political solidarity that the world needs today.
+Theirs was the nationalism of the future—an inclusive nationalism that even supersedes patriotism, a unifying form of socio-political solidarity that the world needs today.
 The nationalism is a unique brand of Union-Nationalism or unity of nations.
-Cameroonian union-nationalism or Kamerunism is the national ideal that seeks to harness the potentials of the people of the land and bestow the benefits to everyone who identifies with the historical Kamerun, Cameroons, Cameroun or Cameroon (1884-1911 and 1914-today) in the process of nation building irrespective of language, ethnicity, race, religion, region.
+Cameroonian union-nationalism or Kamerunism is the national ideal that seeks to harness the potentials of the people of the land and bestow the benefits to everyone who identifies with the historical Kamerun, Cameroons, Cameroun or Cameroon (1884-1911 and 1914-today) in the process of nation-building irrespective of language, ethnicity, race, religion, region.

 Now, what precisely is Cameroonian union-nationalism and who exactly are the union-nationalists or Kamerunists?
-The writings or excerpts below provide part of the answer to this all encompassing ideal for humanity.
+The writings or excerpts below provide part of the answer to this all-encompassing ideal for humanity.

 “…Cameroonian Union-Nationalism is the national ideal that would realize the New Cameroon.
 It is the ideal around which Africa shall realize its political union and economic integration…”

-Adherents and supporters of the vision(s) of the historic UPC (1948-1970), the OK (One Kamerun), KNDP (Kamerun National Democratic Party) and the historic SDF(1990-1997), parties that were against the unrepresentative French-imposed system in Cameroon that exists against the wish of the people, parties that were committed to the cause to bring down the system, realize democracy, devolve power and responsibilities ( call it two state, ten state or whatever number of federal units, I am okay with it), are union-nationalists.
+Adherents and supporters of the vision(s) of the historic UPC (1948-1970), the OK (One Kamerun), KNDP (Kamerun National Democratic Party) and the historic SDF(1990-1997), parties that were against the unrepresentative French-imposed system in Cameroon that exists against the wish of the people, parties that were committed to the cause to bring down the system, realize democracy, devolve power and responsibilities ( call it two-state, ten-state or whatever number of federal units, I am okay with it), are union-nationalists.
 It is they who fought, died, campaigned and voted for the realization of Cameroon’s reunification and independence.
 It is they the system has reserved the harshest treatment against.
 These union-nationalists—Anglophone union-nationalists (English-speaking), Francophone union-nationalist (French-speaking) or bilingual union-nationalists— are the majority in Cameroon.

 Arrayed against the union-nationalists are the Anglophone, Southern Cameroonian, Ambazonian, Anglophile, Francophobe, etc nationalists of West of the River Mungo; Also arrayed against the union-nationalists of Cameroon are the Francophiles, Anglophobes, UC, CNU, CPDM and other political parties including the morphed SDF that are the upholders of the evil system, parties that sometimes put on the garb of Cameroonian nationalism, when to them, it is a means to an end.
 The nationalism of the afore-mentioned two groups or these later groups lack a union content—hence, they are not union-nationalists.
+They are pseudo-nationalists.